Will VBAC Fail?

 All Time frames start in pregnancy.
 There are FOUR:

 - We had to prepare our pregnant body to become a birthing body.
 Birthing Better families learned we had to do this from 24 weeks pregnant onward.
-Without an open, mobile pelvis that could create space we could have a delay in 1st stage with a stuck baby.
+Without an open, mobile pelvis that could create space, we could have a delay in the 1st stage with a stuck baby.
 But if we were 40+ plus we still could do learn some of the skills so we never, ever gave up or said: ‘Can’t be bothered’ or ‘Too late for me’.
 And we never, ever, ever went into any labor without some set of skills.

 - We had to do The Internal Work from 32 weeks pregnant onward.
 We absolutely had to have soft tissue inside our baby’s birth passage.
 Tense tissue ‘down there’ could prevent cervical dilation, the baby’s descent into the birth canal and delay in 2nd stage.
-But if we were 40+ pregnant, we could still learn how to check ourselves and find out where our baby really was in relationship to our pelvis.
+But if we were 40+ pregnant, we could still learn how to check ourselves and find out where our baby really was in relation to our pelvis.
 We KNEW we had to do these two things because if we had a ‘failure to progress’ or ‘delay in 1st or 2nd stage’ then we were going to have more interventions including another c-section.

 - We also had to learn effective birth and birth-coaching skills so that we could get through the Trial of Labor with or without lots of medical ‘interventions’.
 In other words, we had to learn to birth, cope well, stay on top of and in control.
 Because we KNEW we would have more interventions if we looked overwhelmed and out of control.
 More interventions could lead to an unplanned cesarean yet again.